-- avoid venlafaxine - Antidepressants that are not metabolised by CYP2D6 or to a lesser extent include, for example, duloxetine, mirtazapine, (es)citalopram and sertraline. - if it is not possible to avoid venlafaxine and side effects occur: - reduce the dose - monitor the effect and side effects or check the plasma concentrations of venlafaxine and O-desmethylvenlafaxine It is not known whether it is possible to reduce the dose to such an extent that the side effects disappear, while the effectiveness is maintained.
+- avoid venlafaxine - Antidepressants that are not metabolised by CYP2D6 or to a lesser extent include, for example, duloxetine, mirtazapine, citalopram and sertraline. - if it is not possible to avoid venlafaxine and side effects occur: - 1. reduce the dose - 2. monitor the effect and side effects or check the plasma concentrations of venlafaxine and O-desmethylvenlafaxine It is not known whether it is possible to reduce the dose to such an extent that the side effects disappear, while the effectiveness is maintained.
 In general, it is assumed that the effectiveness is determined by the sum of the plasma concentrations of venlafaxine and O-desmethylvenlafaxine.
 However, the side effects do not appear to be related to this sum.

-- 1. Scherf-Clavel M et al. Effects of pharmacokinetic gene variation on therapeutic drug levels and anti-depressant treatment response.
-Pharmacopsychiatry 2022 Jul 15.
-Online ahead of print. - 2.
-Austin-Zimmerman I et al. The influence of CYP2D6 and CYP2C19 genetic variation on diabetes mellitus risk in people taking antidepressants and antipsychotics.
-Genes (Basel) 2021;12:1758. - 3.
-Ganesh SV et al. Therapeutic drug monitoring of psychotropics as a diagnostic tool for CYP2D6 poor metabolizer phenotype.
-Ther Drug Monit 2021;43:672-80. - 4.
-Kringen MK et al. The influence of combined CYP2D6 and CYP2C19 genotypes on venlafaxine and O-desmethylvenlafaxine concentrations in a large patient cohort.
-J Clin Psychopharmacol 2020;40:137-44. - 5.
-Lin XQ et al. The associations between CYP2D6 metabolizer status and pharmacokinetics and clinical outcomes of venlafaxine: a systematic review and meta-analysis.
-Pharmacopsychiatry 2019;52:222-31. - 6.
-Watanabe Y et al. Factors impacting the efficacy of venlafaxine extended release 75-225 mg/day in patients with major depressive disorder: exploratory post hoc subgroup analyses of a randomized, double-blind, placebo-controlled study in Japan.
-Neuropsychiatr Dis Treat 2018;14:1261-72. - 7.
-Taranu A et al. Should a routine genotyping of CYP2D6 and CYP2C19 genetic polymorphisms be recommended to predict venlafaxine efficacy in depressed patients treated in psychiatric settings?
-Pharmacogenomics 2017;18:639-50. - 8.
-Berm E et al. Relation between CYP2D6 genotype, phenotype and therapeutic drug concentrations among nortriptyline and venlafaxine users in old age psychiatry.
-Pharmacopsychiatry 2016;49:186-190 en persoonlijke communicatie (correctie: totaal aantal patiënten met sub- and supra-therapeutische plasmaconcentraties na 3 weken waren omgewisseld in tabel 3, en het totale aantal patiënten met TDM na 3 weken was 37). - 9.
+- 1. Watanabe Y et al. Factors impacting the efficacy of venlafaxine extended release 75-225 mg/day in patients with major depressive disorder: exploratory post hoc - subgroup analyses of a randomized, double-blind, placebo-controlled study in Japan.
+Neuropsychiatr Dis Treat 2018;14:1261-72.

+Taranu A et al. Should a routine genotyping of CYP2D6 and CYP2C19 genetic polymorphisms be recommended to predict venlafaxine efficacy in depressed patients - treated in psychiatric settings?
+Pharmacogenomics 2017;18:639-50.

+3. Berm E et al. Relation between CYP2D6 genotype, phenotype and therapeutic drug concentrations among nortriptyline and venlafaxine users in old age psychiatry.
+Pharmacopsychiatry 2016;49:186-190 en persoonlijke communicatie (correctie: totaal aantal patiënten met sub- and supra-therapeutische plasmaconcentraties na 3 weken waren omgewisseld in tabel 3, en het totale aantal patiënten met TDM na 3 weken was 37). - 4.
 Jiang F et al. The influences of CYP2D6 genotypes and drug interactions on the pharmacokinetics of venlafaxine: exploring predictive biomarkers for treatment outcomes.
-Psychopharmacology (Berl) 2015;232:1899-909. - 10.
-Waade RB et al. Impact of age on serum concentrations of venlafaxine and escitalopram in different CYP2D6 and CYP2C19 genotype subgroups.
-Eur J Clin Pharmacol 2014;70:933-40. - 11.
-Brandl EJ et al. Influence of CYP2D6 and CYP2C19 gene variants on antidepressant response in obsessive-compulsive disorder.
+Psychopharmacology (Berl) 2015;232:1899-909. - Waade RB et al. Impact of age on serum concentrations of venlafaxine and escitalopram in different CYP2D6 and CYP2C19 genotype subgroups.
+Eur J Clin Pharmacol 2014:70:933-40. - Brandl EJ et al. Influence of CYP2D6 and CYP2C19 gene variants on antidepressant response in obsessive-compulsive disorder.
 Pharmacogenomics J 2014;14:176-81.

-- 12. Ng C et al. Pharmacogenetic polymorphisms and response to escitalopram and venlafaxine over 8 weeks in major depression.
-Hum Psychopharmacol 2013;28:516-22. - 13.
-Van Nieuwerburgh FC et al. Response to serotonin reuptake inhibitors in OCD is not influenced by common CYP2D6 polymorphisms.
-Int J Psychiatry Clin Pract 2009;13:345-8. - 14.
-Hermann M et al. Serum concentrations of venlafaxine and its metabolites O-desmethylvenlafaxine and N-desmethylvenlafaxine in heterozygous carriers of the CYP2D6\3, \4 or \5 allele.
-Eur J Clin Pharmacol 2008;64:483-7. - 15.
-McAlpine DE et al. Cytochrome P450 2D6 genotype variation and venlafaxine dosage.
-Mayo Clin Proc 2007;82:1065-8. - 16.
-Shams ME et al. CYP2D6 polymorphism and clinical effect of the antidepressant venlafaxine.
-J Clin Pharm Ther 2006;31:493-502 - 17.
-Whyte EM et al. CYP2D6 genotype and venlafaxine-XR concentrations in depressed elderly.
-Int J Geriatr Psychiatry 2006;21:542-9. - 18.
+Ng C et al. Pharmacogenetic polymorphisms and response to escitalopram and venlafaxine over 8 weeks in major depression.
+Hum Psychopharmacol 2013;28:516-22. - Van Nieuwerburgh FC et al. Response to serotonin reuptake inhibitors in OCD is not influenced by common CYP2D6 polymorphisms.
+Int J Psychiatry Clin Pract - 2009:13:345-8.
+Hermann M et al. Serum concentrations of venlafaxine and its metabolites O-desmethylvenlafaxine and N-desmethylvenlafaxine in heterozygous carriers of the CYP2D63, - 4 or 5 allele.
+Eur J Clin Pharmacol 2008;64:483-7.

+10. McAlpine DE et al. Cytochrome P450 2D6 genotype variation and venlafaxine dosage.
+Mayo Clin Proc 2007;82:1065-8.

+11. Shams ME et al. CYP2D6 polymorphism and clinical effect of the antidepressant venlafaxine.
+J Clin Pharm Ther 2006;31:493-502. - Whyte EM et al. CYP2D6 genotype and venlafaxine-XR concentrations in depressed elderly.
+Int J Geriatr Psychiatry 2006;21:542-9. - 13.
 Fukuda T et al. The impact of the CYP2D6 and CYP2C19 genotypes on venlafaxine pharmacokinetics in a Japanese population.
-Eur J Clin Pharmacol 2000;56:175-80. - 19.
-Veefkind AH et al. Venlafaxine serum levels and CYP2D6 genotype.
-Ther Drug Monit 2000;22:202-8. - 20.
-Fukuda T et al. Effect of the CYP2D6\10 genotype on venlafaxine pharmacokinetics in healthy adult volunteers.
+Eur J Clin Pharmacol 2000;56:175-80.

+14. Veefkind AH et al. Venlafaxine serum levels and CYP2D6 genotype.
+Ther Drug Monit 2000;22:202-8.

+15. Fukuda T et al. Effect of the CYP2D610 genotype on venlafaxine pharmacokinetics in healthy adult volunteers.
 Br J Clin Pharmacol 1999;47:450-3.

-CYP2D6 PM: venlafaxine 2385
+CYP2D6 PM: venlafaxine 1538